MCFpy/mcf/docs/source/user_guide/estimation.rst

 Estimating ATET's
 ----------------------------------

-The average treatment effects for the treated are estimated by the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method if the parameter ``p_atet`` of the class :py:class:`~mcf_functions.ModifiedCausalForest` is set to True:
+The average treatment effects for the treated are estimated by the :py:meth:`~mcf_main.ModifiedCausalForest.predict` method if the parameter ``p_atet`` of the class :py:class:`~mcf_main.ModifiedCausalForest` is set to True:

 .. code-block:: python

     from mcf.example_data_functions import example_data
-    from mcf.mcf_functions import ModifiedCausalForest
+    from mcf.mcf_main import ModifiedCausalForest

     # Generate example data using the built-in function `example_data()`
     training_df, prediction_df, name_dict = example_data()